okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/redirect-vs-embedded/index.md

 When a user signs-in to the client application, they are redirected to Okta using a protocol like SAML or OIDC.
 After the user signs in (based on policies that are configured in Okta), Okta redirects the user back to your application.
 The hosted Okta Sign-in Widget can also be customized, including the domain, to match your application's brand.

 Single Sign-on (SSO) is supported for this implementation.
-That is, Okta may create a session (based on the Okta policies, for example), and other integrated applications use SSO to sign in users with no configurations.
+That is, Okta may create a session (based on the Okta policies, for example), and other integrated applications can use SSO to sign in users.

 This authentication model is easy to implement, secure, and requires minimal maintenance from client application developers.
 It serves most client deployment requirements.